schematical/chaos-engine/README.md

 * Based on state...
 * Based on effects(Example: Medic looks for anyone injured then triggers healing behavior)
 * Based on allegiance
+* Based on gender
+* Based on age
+* Based on family/hiarchy relationship

 ####Memories:
 #####Pain/Pleasure Scale: